India to Expedite Visa Process for Chinese Technicians Amid Industrial Concerns

-The Indian government is working on further loosening the visa requirements for Chinese technicians.
-Per recent reports, New Delhi is currently considering extending visa relaxations to meet the needs of domestic manufacturing facilities that are installing Chinese machinery.
+In June 2024, it was reported that New Delhi is considering extending visa relaxations to meet the needs of domestic manufacturing facilities that are installing Chinese machinery.
+However, the new visa regulation guidelines are yet to be officially notified.

-According to a media report published on June 17, India will grant visas under new standard operating procedures (SOPs) to technicians from China for around six months.
+Several reports published June 17 noted that India will grant visas under new standard operating procedures (SOPs) to technicians from China for around six months.
 The time period is considered sufficient for foreign technicians to install the machinery at a facility and train Indian workers in its operations (installation, repair, and use).

 As per a government official, India is trying to create a better and more streamlined SOP and is hoping to roll it out after receiving clearance from the Inter-Ministerial Committee (IMC) for capital goods.
 The IMC was formed in 2020 to address issues and bottlenecks in the capital goods (CG) sector.
 It comprises representatives from all relevant Ministries and Departments and meets regularly to discuss and resolve sector-related challenges.